ITTechnic/PikiOs/README.md

 You can burk the image to disk with `/env/burn.sh`

 ## Troubleshooting

-If you boot to a blank screen, or a blank screen with a single cursor line then you probably need to adjust your settings
+### Blank screen, or a blank screen with a single cursor line
+you probably need to adjust your settings
 - Put the Pi SSD into your local machine and edit cmdline.txt.
 At the end of the file add ` 1`
 - Boot your pi and you will be taken to the console.
 - Run `raspi-config`